Bayer wins Merck & Co's $14 billion consumer unit auction

 By Ludwig Burger

-FRANKFURT, Germany's Bayer AG has trumped rival bidders for Merck & Co Inc's consumer care business in a $14.2 billion (8.36 billion pounds) deal, adding to a string of major cross-border deals in the healthcare industry.
+FRANKFURT Germany's Bayer AG has trumped rival bidders for Merck & Co Inc's consumer care business in a $14.2 billion deal, adding to a string of major cross-border deals in the healthcare industry.

 "This acquisition marks a major milestone on our path towards global leadership in the attractive non-prescription medicines business," Bayer's chief executive, Marijn Dekkers, said in a statement on Tuesday.